-Film Connection apprentice Nelson Kelkar joins mentors in The Philippines!
+Film Connection student Nelson Kelkar joins mentors On-Location in the Philippines!

 So how did it all come about?

 Nelson had been researching film schools and was having trouble finding a program that would help him get the skills he needed in a relatively short period of time.
 Speak of the film schools he researched, he says, “They all have a program [that takes], like two years, three years.
 A person like me who has a lot of responsibility…cannot do two years.”

 As it turns out, the mentors Nelson ended up signing up with were slated to start work on a documentary in the Philippines.
 Nelson decided to take the plunge and join them on-location.
 As a minister and businessman, originally from India, Nelson has a deep interest in helping people and playing a role in improving the quality of people’s lives.
 The project in the Philippines seemed almost tailor-made.
 Dream Team directors, mentors Bayou Bennett and Daniel Lir would be shooting for the nonprofit organization Hope For the World, founded by Lourdes Duque Baron, whose focus is to get disadvantaged people the medical treatment and surgeries they need to live happier, healthier lives.

 Right from the start, Nelson was getting trained on-the-job and totally hands-on.
 “I was learning how to make a questionnaire for the documentary when you are taking interviews, and then, how to set up the lights, how to handle the camera, the questions to ask, the focus and everything, and of course after that, [the] editing.”